- Students who present in this format will stand in front of an audience to talk about their research.

 - Posters must adhere to a 36 x 48 in. presentation foam board.

 - Boards may be oriented horizontally or vertically.

-- Poster boards and easels will be provided by SNCURCS.
+- Poster mounting space and mounting clips will be provided by SNCURCS.

-- Students will be designated to a poster board based on the number and session listed in the SNCURCS program and on the presentation schedule published on the SNCURCS website.
+- Students will be designated to a poster location based on the number and session listed in the SNCURCS program and on the presentation schedule published on the SNCURCS website.

 SOME POSTER FORMATTING TIPS

 - The title of your poster should appear across the top in large letters.
 Titles in a 60-pt. font will stand out and be easy to read.
 The minimum font size for poster titles should be 36-pt.

 - Below the title, put the name of the student presenter, co-presenter(s), faculty mentor(s), and the school or institution.